Uniqueness of generating Hamiltonians for topological Hamiltonian flows: Introduction

 that is, the first convergence is in the uniform topology, and the second convergence is in the $L^{(1,\infty)}$ topology.
-The $L^{(1,\infty)}$ norm, also known as the Hofer ~\cite{HZ} norm of a Hamiltonian is defined as
+We denote by $\PHameo(M,\omega)$ the space of all pairs $(\Phi^t, H)$ of a topological Hamiltonian flow $ \Phi^t $ and a topological Hamiltonian function $H$, that generates $ \Phi^t $.
+The space $ \Hameo(M,\omega) $ of Hamiltonian homeomorphisms is defined to be the set of all time-1 maps of topological Hamiltonian flows.